bashead94/tennis-match-outcome-prediction/README.md

 | Random Forest | 0.685 | 0.758 | 0.683 | 0.370 | 0.200 |

-Logistic regression edges out the other two, but the gap between all three is small enough that model choice shouldn't rest on accuracy alone — it's also the most interpretable of the three, since coefficients read directly as log-odds.
+Logistic regression edges out the other two, but the gap between all three is small enough that model choice shouldn't rest on accuracy alone, it's also the most interpretable of the three, since coefficients read directly as log-odds.
 5-fold CV ROC (0.782) tracked closely with test-set AUC (0.775), indicating the model generalises rather than overfits.

-**The single strongest predictor by a wide margin is the rolling win-rate differential** (`d_win_rate`) — recent form dominates over any individual serve/return statistic.
+**The single strongest predictor by a wide margin is the rolling win-rate differential** (`d_win_rate`) recent form dominates over any individual serve/return statistic.
 This is consistent with the ~70% accuracy ceiling reported elsewhere in tennis outcome prediction (Kovalchik, 2016); the model is a useful decision-support baseline rather than a high-confidence